pedroccpimenta/catalogo/README.md

 - settting layout dimensions
 - parsing the current url and extracts charting, keypass, lista () and (short) name of the series to be accessed
 - composes url to call endpoint http(...)/api/api4scat.php - api catalog of available series
-- $getjson (JQuery) to get and parse end endpoint response
+- $getjson (JQuery) to get and parse end endpoint response (JSON)
-- the response is parsed and the left lateral menu of the console is buil
+- the JSON response is parsed and the left lateral menu of the console is built:

 = The end